 Having low self-esteem typically stems from an emotionally dysfunctional childhood; you don’t get the love that you deserve as a child, so because your parents didn’t love you, you feel as if you don’t deserve love.

-I had cripplingly low self-esteem for YEARS, but I’ve managed to overcome it—I’ll teach you how, don’t worry.
+I had cripplingly low self-esteem for YEARS, but I’ve managed to overcome it—and in this article, I’ll teach you how to do just this.

 A lot of the self-development community is filled with complete and utter hogwash, and learning to become more confident is no exception.

-A lot of the woo-woo spiritual guys out there claim that self-confidence should come from some sort of “Self love, mon…you gotta realize that we’re all the same spirit, mon…love yourself, brother, and you’ll be confident.”
+A lot of the woo-woo spiritual guys out there claim that self-confidence should come from some sort of “Self love, man…you gotta realize that we’re all the same spirit, man…love yourself, brother, and you’ll be confident.”

 Confidence comes from competence.
 Confidence comes from competence.
 CONFIDENCE COMES FROM COMPETENCE.

 If you are not COMPETENT in a certain area of your life, you will not be CONFIDENT in that certain area of your life.

 This is the secret to building confidence.
 Don’t “look inwards,” and don’t “learn to love yourself.”
 Just learn how to be decisive, and get out there and work on what it is that you want to be confident at.